joydityapaul/todolist/README.md

 # Todolist React App

 This is a simple Todolist application built using React.
-It allows users to add a todo, mark it complete and delete thre todo.
+It allows users to add a todo, mark it complete and delete the todo.

 ## Live Demo